PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 13:22:27
+Last updated: 2024-04-08 13:23:00
-Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon
+Random Quote: I was in the desert.
+But if visiting the sands were a crime, the line of sinners would be longer than the Nile. - Arthur Harrow